 - physical and mental health issues

-A range of therapeutic approaches are utilised by the College Counsellors to promote the wellbeing of the students including cognitive-behavioural, solution focused and narrative therapy techniques.
+A range of therapeutic approaches are utilised by the College Counsellors to promote the wellbeing of the students including cognitive-behavioural, solution-focussed and narrative therapy techniques.

 Students can refer themselves to the Counsellor by making an appointment in person or via email or phone.
 Alternatively, referrals can be made by parent contact or by teaching staff.
 Contact with the College Counsellor remains confidential but involvement of relevant College staff may be negotiated with the student and family to ensure optimum support for the student in the College community.